semrush/intergalactic/website/docs/components/product-head/product-head.md

 **The report header includes the following:**

-1. `ProductHead.Row`: The header is divided into rows with components, and they are separated from each other by equal paddings.
+1. `ProductHead.Row`: The header is divided into rows with components, and they're separated from each other by equal paddings.
-2. `ProductHead.Links`: They are usually placed at the top right of the header, refer to [Additional links pattern](/patterns/links-order/links-order).
+2. `ProductHead.Links`: They're usually placed at the top right of the header, refer to [Additional links pattern](/patterns/links-order/links-order).
 3. `ProductHead.Buttons`.
 4. `Title`: It's a name of the product and the project.
 Can have additional controls for customizing the product or performing additional actions.
 5. `Info`: It's a row with global filters and/or additional information.